 Do not forget to fill out the consent form and hand it in at the information desk.
 For more information and an FAQ, please see the Student Repository Website.

 The Master thesis

 Writing a thesis is seen as a practical exercise in which you make use of educational facilities.
 During the thesis writing enrolment is required until the moment assessment takes place.
 Enrolment as extraneous is not allowed in principle.
 The final version of the thesis is assessed by the supervisor on plagiarism and then read by the second reader.
 After approval of both the supervisor and the second reader Master's examination will take place.
 The Master's examination consists of the discussion of the master's thesis written by the student (the defense).
 The thesis defense lasts about 25 to 30 minutes.
 Present are the student, the supervisor and the second reader.

-The front of your thesis should contain the following information: Student ID, name, master (Public Administration, Crisis and Security Management and Management; Management van de Publieke Sector; Public Administration), name track, name of supervisor, name second reader, date and title.
+The front of your thesis should contain the following information: Student ID, name, master (Public Administration, name track, name of supervisor, name second reader, date and title.